pipedrive/gilde/README.md

 ## Use cases

 Use Gilde to create and validate shared secret and time based hashes derived from any JSON-serializable data.
+Gilde is mostly useful in a controlled environment (such as a set of microservices within one organization/infrastructure) and not suitable for public-facing authorizations.

 ## Usage